Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

+The strong assumption of independence of the coefficients, through different blocks in the covariance, may not be fully justifiable in all real applications.
+Indeed, it is possible that certain physical properties propagate across multiple scales (but even in that case, it may not constitute a large proportion of the variation).
+However, this assumption leads to a great computational advantage in terms of forming a block diagonal covariance model in the GP model.
+Traditionally a GP fitting involves a complexity of $O(m^3)=O(n^3r^3)$ and a storage cost of $O(m^2)=O(n^2r^2)$.
+In our approach the complexity and cost of our model are $O(N_y^3 r^3)$ and $O(N_y^2 r^2)$, where $N_y << n$.
+The block diagonal assumption further reduces the complexity and cost to $O(N_y r^3)$ and $O(N_y r^2)$.
+In simulation study we discuss how this assumption is a compromise between fidelity and complexity.

-We assume that the discrepancy (also called bias) $\delta(s)$ in the physical process displays a spatial pattern that can be represented and reconstructed by a set of basis functions.
-The decomposed discrepancy term $c_{z}^\delta$ quantifies the inadequacy between the simulator and reality in the functional domain, which is independent of the $c_z^M$.
-We assume that $c^\delta_z$ follows a GP model:
+The decomposed discrepancy term $c_{z}^\delta$ quantifies the inadequacy between the simulator and reality in the functional domain.
+We assume that each $c^\delta_z$ follows a normal distribution of mean 0 and with a covariance function: